September 02, 2025

-- Use quotation marks and citations: When directly quoting a source, use quotation marks and provide a proper citation, including the author's name, the title of the work, publication information, and page numbers.
-This applies to both written and spoken material.
+Use quotation marks and citations: When directly quoting a source, use quotation marks, and provide a citation that includes the author's name, the title of the work, publication information, and page numbers (if applicable).
+This applies to written and spoken sources.

-- Paraphrase and summarize properly: If you are paraphrasing or summarizing someone else's ideas, ensure that you express them in your own words and provide proper citation to acknowledge the original source.
-Be cautious not to retain the original structure or wording too closely.
+Paraphrase and summarize properly: If you are paraphrasing or summarizing someone else's ideas, make sure that you convey them in your own words and give a citation to acknowledge where the original ideas came from.
+Be careful not to paraphrase or summarize too closely to the original wording or structure.

-- Attribute ideas and concepts: When using ideas or concepts from others that are not common knowledge, give credit to the original source.
-Even if you are not directly quoting or paraphrasing, it is important to acknowledge the influence of other works on your own ideas.
+Attribute ideas and concepts: If you use someone else's ideas or concepts that are not common knowledge, attribute them to the original source.
+Even if you are not directly quoting or paraphrasing, you should acknowledge the work that has influenced your own ideas.

-- Utilize plagiarism detection tools: Take advantage of plagiarism detection software, such as CheckForPlag plagiarism detection software, to check your work before submission.
+Utilize plagiarism detection tools: Take advantage of plagiarism detection software, such as CheckForPlag plagiarism checker software, to check your work before submission.
 These tools can help you identify any potential instances of plagiarism and make necessary revisions.

 Remember, avoiding plagiarism is not just about avoiding punishment—it is about upholding academic integrity, respecting the intellectual contributions of others, and developing your own skills as a researcher or writer.
 By practicing proper citation and attribution, you contribute to the academic community and ensure the credibility and authenticity of your work.